-We draw attention to Note 2 in the financial report, which indicates that the Trust has a net liability position of \$103,153,000 as at 30 June 2020.
-As stated in Note 2, the directors have prepared the financial report on a going concern basis and are taking actions to address its financial position.
-Should the events or actions set forth in Note 2 not eventuate, it may result in material uncertainty that may cast significant doubt on the Trust's ability to continue as a going concern.
+We draw attention to Note 2 (b) in the financial report, which indicates that the Trust has a net liability position of \$122,174,000 as at 30 June 2021.
+As stated in Note 2 (b), the directors have prepared the financial report on a going concern basis.
+Should the events or actions set forth in Note 2 (b) not eventuate, this may result in a material uncertainty that may cast significant doubt on the Trust's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.